-Built as the focal point for the Matt Hampson Foundation the Get Busy Living Centre provides a positive and supportive environment in which people who have been affected by a life changing injury can focus on their future.
-This is the place where people come to identify and work towards what they can and will achieve, to share their personal experiences and benefit from the advice of those who understand their unique challenges.
-With the opportunity to be assigned a mentor who has been affected by a similar injury the Centre provides an environment where people are inspired and supported to ensure that they Get Busy Living!
+The centre is a place where people can come to explore their new identity as a disabled person and work towards what they want to achieve.
+To share their personal experiences and benefit from the advice of those who understand their unique challenges.
+With the opportunity to be assigned a mentor who has been affected by a similar injury, the centre provides an environment where people are inspired and supported to ensure that they Get Busy Living.

 Here at the Get Busy Living Centre we are very fortunate to be able to offer specialist neuro physiotherapy provided by our physio Josie Ledbetter.
 Josie qualified in 2004 from the University of East London before working at the Queen’s Medical Centre in Nottingham, where she gained a wide range of physio experience within the hospital setting.
 However, Josie made the decision to move away from the NHS to allow her to focus on longer term rehabilitation, which is not available through the NHS and gained experience working for Hobbs Rehabilitation in Winchester before assisting in the start up on a local neuro rehabilitation centre Bridge4Rehab.
 It was there at Bridge4Rehab where she met Matt and the rest is history!